 Rabbi Chaim Druckman (Wikipedia)

-Not only was this a direct challenge by anti-Zionist haredi radicals to religious Zionism, it also raised serious concerns within the Rabbinic Council of America, American Orthodoxy’s umbrella organization:
+Not only was this a direct challenge by anti-Zionist haredi radicals to religious Zionism, it also raised serious concernsw within the Rabbinic Council of America, American Orthodoxy’s umbrella organization:

 According to National Religious Party Chairman MK Zevulun Orlev,

 "The Prime Minister''s Office has stabbed the Religious Zionist establishment in the heart… Ousting Drukman will cause the complete disintegration of the friendly conversion establishment.
-This is a pyrrhic victory for the strict [anti-Zionist] ultra-Orthodox approach to conversion, which locks the door for all would-be proselytes.”
+This is a pyrrhic victory for the strict [anti-Zionist] ultra-Orthodox approach to conversion, which locks the door for all would-be proselytes [my emphasis].”

-Four years later, on 27 April, 2012, the Israel Supreme Court threw out the offensive Rabbinate appellate court decision,
+Four years later, on 27 April, 2012 the Israel Supreme Court threw out the offensive RAbbinate appelate court decision,

 "The Rabbinical Court of Appeals rode roughshod over basic procedural rules and the principles of natural justice," wrote former Supreme Court President Dorit Beinisch in Tuesday''s verdict.
 "It demonstrated contempt for the special conversion courts, and above all, it hurt and did a shocking injustice to the petitioners and their children."

-Postscript: Two problems facing Israel-as-Zionist are clearly described above.
-1. The continuing disregard by the now dominant, if tiny, anti-Zionist haredi bloc within Israel’s Orthodox establishment for Israeli responsibilities beyond their own interests in an insulated and segregated community.
-Their influence far outpaces their contribution to the tax-supported welfare payments they depend on to exist.
-2. The failure of Israel’s secular politicians to even appreciate the threat of radical Orthodoxy to the existence of the state leaves one shaking one''s head in wonder.
-And if Israeli politicians fail to even appreciate this at-home threat, what surprise in their passively complicit support of radical Orthodoxy’s denigration of the Diaspora, of Am Yisrael?
+Postscript: Two problems facing Israel-as-Zionist are clearly described above: the continuing disregard by the now dominant anti-Zionist haredim within Israel’s Orthodox establishment for Israeli responsibilities beyond what might best be described a “ghetto Israel,” an insular community provided for by a population of Israelis dedicated to provide for their welfare; a literal recreation of the Second Commonwealth complete with a haredi “temple class.”
+The failure of Israel’s secular politicians to even appreciate the threat of radical Orthodoxy to the existence of the state leaves one shaking one''s head in wonder.
+And if Israeli politicians fail to even appreciate this at-home threat, what surprise in their passively complicit, automaton-like in support of radical Orthodoxy’s denigration of the Diaspora, of Am Yisrael?

 Recent writings in this Series: